-If you have an irregular heartbeat, instead of beating in its familiar lub-dub pattern, the heart flutters or beats too slowly or quickly.
+If you have an irregular heart rhythm, instead of beating in its familiar pattern, the heart flutters or beats too slowly or too quickly.
 An irregular heart rhythm can cause blood to back up in the heart and eventually damage the muscle.

 Congenital cardiomegaly is a heart disorder you’re born with.
 Congenital heart defects that cause this symptom include:

-- tetralogy of Fallot (TOF), a combination of birth defects that disrupt the normal flow of blood through the heart
+- tetralogy of Fallot: a combination of birth defects that disrupt the normal flow of blood through the heart

 Other possible causes of an enlarged heart include:

-You’re more likely to get cardiomegaly if you’re at risk for heart diseases.
-Risk factors include:
+You’re more likely to get cardiomegaly if you’re at risk of heart diseases.
+The following conditions can increase your risk:

-Tests like these can help your doctor find the cause of the enlargement:
+Tests like the following can help your doctor find the cause of the enlargement:

-- Echocardiogram (ECG or EKG) uses sound waves to look for problems with your heart’s chambers.
+- Echocardiogram (echo) uses sound waves to look for problems with your heart’s chambers.

-- Electrocardiogram monitors the electrical activity in your heart.
+- Electrocardiogram (EKG or ECG) monitors the electrical activity in your heart.
 It can diagnose an irregular heart rhythm and ischemia.